jstiff/notes_from_learning/CS_Lectures/Compiler/optimizer.md

 ### Optimizer phase of a compilier.

 - Ideally, this step should be machine independent.
 (Machine dependent code done in 'backend' phase).
+  It is only concerened with the code.
+Tries to optimize the code in an hardware/machine 'independent' way.
+  This is harder said than done.

 An example of an optimization is 'Common Subexpression Elimination' (CSE).
+Finding repetative computations in the code...'reusing' coputational values where possible.
+To 'reuse' a value means it must be stored somewhere.
+There needs to be enough memory and it must be fast enough to make it worth while.

+This implies that if the machine hardware is not capable of storing a CSE effectivly then it might make more sense to simple re-compute on that machine.

 ```
      x = a + b + c;